Sierra Madre in Los Angeles County, California — The American West (Pacific Coastal)

 Erected 1959 by Sierra Madre Historical Society.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-World’s Largest Blossoming Plant Queen Anne Cottage (approx. 1.9 miles away); Santa Anita Depot (approx. 2.1 miles away); Santa Anita During World War II (approx. 2.1 miles away); Seabiscuit (approx. 2.2 miles away); Arcadia County Park (approx. 2.3 miles away); Adams Pack Station (approx. 2.3 miles away); Elias J. Baldwin (approx. 2.6 miles away).
+World’s Largest Blossoming Plant (approx. half a mile away); Los Angeles County Arboretum & Botanic Garden (approx. 1.8 miles away); Queen Anne Cottage (approx. 1.9 miles away); Santa Anita Depot (approx. 2.1 miles away); Santa Anita During World War II (approx. 2.1 miles away); Seabiscuit (approx. 2.2 miles away); Thoroughbred Racing (approx. 2.2 miles away); Arcadia County Park (approx. 2.3 miles away).

 More about this marker.
 The Trail Inn museum is open Saturdays from 10:00 am to 12:00 noon.